 Videolab allows caregivers to ask and receive feedback relevant for soft skills from peers and trainers, (physician empathy included).
 Videolab to soft skills by using various methods ranging from free text to time-annotated fragments to pinpoint the patient consult.

-“Researchers from the Department of Public Health and Primary Care of the KULeuven have found that by using Videolab 85% of the trainees reported professional attitude and non-verbal skills improvements.”
+“Researchers from the Department of Public Health and Primary Care of KULeuven have found that by using Videolab 85% of the trainees reported professional attitude and non-verbal skills improvements.”

 Time-specific annotations